Kietpawpan/flood/README.md

 ## Credits
-Figures 1 and 2 are powered by Gemini:
+Figures 1 and 2 are powered by Gemini.